karmaniverous/rrstack/.stan/system/stan.system.md

     - “When: <UTC timestamp>”
     - “Why: <short reason>”
     - “What changed:” bulleted file list with terse notes
+- The fenced commit message MUST be placed in a code block fence that satisfies the +1 backtick rule (see Response Format).
 - When patches are impractical, provide Full Listings for changed files, followed by the commit message.
 Do not emit unified diffs in that mode.